What happens if my lawn doesn’t get enough water?

 Will my irrigation system requires service?

-The system should be serviced twice per year.
+The system should be serviced at least twice per year.
 In the springtime, the sprinkler heads should be checked for proper adjustments and remove any grass or soil from around the heads.
 The controller should be checked for proper settings and operation.
 In the fall, the system will need to be winterized.
-This is done by attaching an air compressor to a special fitting, installed at the installation, to flush the lines of standing water.
+This is done by attaching an air compressor to a special fitting in order to flush the water from the lines.